 Dornoch Castle Hotel

-Dornoch is a luxury castle hotel in Scotland that is located in the picturesque Highlands.
+Dornoch is one of the most luxurious castle hotels in Scotland and is located in the picturesque Highlands.
 The historical castle has 22 rooms, each individually furnished to follow a specific theme to draw on the property’s history.
 The hotel also houses Dornoch Distillery company which produces organic gin.
 The unique mix of a Scottish castle hotel with an onsite distillery makes it a great choice for travellers.

 Fonab Castle Hotel and Spa